 Before You Start

 - Understand if the server that hosts the target SSAS instance is on-premise or an Azure VM.

 - An essential step in making SSAS available on the network is to unblock a firewall's ports.
 Windows Firewall is on by default, blocking remote connections.
 You must manually open a port in the firewall to allow inbound requests to SSAS.

 - The port of a default SSAS instance is 2383.
 If you have a named instance or multiple instances, please refer to the section Determine the SSAS Port to identify the port.

 - Please note, only Windows AD and Azure AD Integrated authentication modes support direct connection to SSAS.

 To allow access to an SSAS instance, you will need to open the SSAS port on the machine.

-Step 1.
-Open Windows Defender Firewall with Advanced Security -> Inbound Rules.
-Click New Rule.
+1. Open Windows Defender Firewall and select Advanced settings.

-Step 4.
-In Action, check Allow the connection and then click Next.
+6. Select Allow the connection and then Next.

-Once completed, you will find the inbound rule on the list.
+Once completed, you will find the inbound rule in the list.